filakhtov/gentoo-use-docs/sys-libs/glibc.md

 Pass the `--enable-systemtap` option to the configure script.
 Enable systemtap static probe points in C library to provide tracing support via SystemTap tool.

 This flag should normally be disabled unless there is a need to trace C library and linked applications or collect benchmarking information.

+### test
+Execute the `make check` command for every enabled ABI after the main build is completed.
+Run the test suite provided with the source code to check for regressions.
+This will extend the build time.

+These tests are mainly useful for maintainers and developers and the flag should normally be disabled for an average user.

 ### vanilla
 When enabled Gentoo patches will not be applied to the source tree before compiling.
 Pass the `--enable-timezone-tools` option to the configure script.
 When disabled, these tools are provided by a [sys-libs/timezone-data](timezone-data.md) package.